SiphonGas/SiphonUnofficialSizeboxPatch/README.md

 ## Disclaimer

 This is an **unofficial, personal project**.
-I am not a developer of Sizebox and have no affiliation with the Sizebox development team.
+I am not a developer of Sizebox though I am in contact with them and may become one.
 This mod is provided as-is with no warranty.
 Use at your own risk.
 I am not responsible for any issues, crashes, broken saves, corrupted installations, or anything else that may result from using this plugin.
 Always back up your game files before installing mods.

 ## Bug Fixes